comsci-uwc-isak/unit-1-project-Kelvenmanuel/README.md

 # If theres already a folder called "backup", it is removed
 rm -r backup
 mkdir backup
-# Creats subfolder (backup/dataBase/)
+# Creats subfolder (backup/Database/)
 cd backup
-mkdir dataBase
+mkdir Database

-# Copies all (*) the files from the dataBase folder
+# Copies all (*) the files from the Database folder
-# to the new folder (backup/) and subfolder (backup/dataBase/)
+# to the new folder (backup/) and subfolder (backup/Database/)
-cp ~/desktop/RentalCarApp/dataBase/* ~/desktop/backup/dataBase/
+cp ~/desktop/CarRentalApp/Database/* ~/desktop/backup/Database/

 ### NOT NECESSARY, ONLY FOR AESTHETIC PURPOSES
-# Prints the frame
+# Prints the car's file
-# Navigates to the folder of the frame.sh script
+# Navigates to the folder of the frame1.sh script
-cd ~/Desktop/RentalCarApp/scripts/
+cd ~/Desktop/CarRentalApp/scripts/
-bash frame.sh "Installation complete"
+echo  "Installation complete"

 ##### Save to a usb stick